brianegan/new_flutter_template/samples/shared_prefs_settings/README.md

 Demonstrates how to use the [`shared_preferences`](https://pub.dev/packages/shared_preferences) package to persist user settings.
-This sample builds on the
+This sample builds on the List/Detail Flutter template.

 ## Recipe